julie-design540/ElectionLiteracy/README.md

 - `templates/` home, gallery, auth, artwork, admin, and error pages
 - `static/` theme styling and client-side interactions
 - `docs/` user, admin, testing, deployment, and analysis documentation

-## Notes

-The project is intentionally simple and uses server-rendered pages instead of a REST API.
-It is designed to be understandable, extensible, and suitable for a final-year computer science defense.

 The core workflow is: